sphinx-labs/chugsplash-foundry/docs/getting-started.md

   HelloChugSplash: 0x...
 ```

-If you update your tests in your test file, you'll be able to confirm that the variables were updated correctly.
+If you update your tests in your test file, you'll be able to confirm that the new variable was assigned its value correctly.

 That's all it takes to do an upgrade!